Edwin McCain

 Edwin Cole McCain (born January 20, 1970) is an American singer-songwriter and guitarist.
-His songs "I'll Be" (1998) and "I Could Not Ask for More" (1999) were radio top-40 hits in the U.S., and five of his albums have reached the Billboard 200.
-McCain has released eleven albums.
+He is best known for his 1998 single "I'll Be", which peaked at number 5 in the Billboard Hot 100; its 1999 follow-up, "I Could Not Ask for More", peaked within its top 40.
+5 of McCain's 11 albums have entered the Billboard 200.

 Early life

 McCain graduated from Christ Church Episcopal School in Greenville, South Carolina, and briefly attended both the College of Charleston and Coastal Carolina University.

 Career

 In 1994, McCain recorded his first major-label album, Honor Among Thieves under the Lava Records imprint.
 The record was released in 1995.
 His second album, Misguided Roses, spawned "I'll Be", a major hit single in 1998.
 "I'll Be" also is featured on the charitable album, Live in the X Lounge, along with a live version of McCain's "Solitude".